denniskuijs/openremote/docs/research_decouple_data.md

 - `Volume/Instance ID`: Depending on the source, you will need to select either the `Volume` or `Instance ID` for which you want to create the snapshot.
 - `Description`: You have the option to provide a description for the snapshot to make it easier to recognize.

-When the snapshot is being created, It will show the `Pending` status on the overview page.
+When the snapshot is being created, It will show the `pending` status on the overview page.
 Creating snapshots can take between 5 min and several hours depending on the volume size.

 <img src="./Media/snapshot_progress.png" width="1000">

-After the snaphot is successfully created you will see the `Complete` status on the overview page.
+After the snaphot is successfully created you will see the `complete` status on the overview page.

 <img src="./Media/snapshot_complete.png" width="1000">